pyload/pyload-android/README.md

 Please report any issues with the client here: https://github.com/pyload/pyload-android/issues

-In order to use the Android client make sure the newest pyLoad Core with version 0.4.9 is running on your system, accessible over the network, the ip/hostname is correct and the port forwarded if necessary.
+In order to use the Android client make sure the newest pyLoad Core with version 0.4.9 and up is running on your system, accessible over the network, the ip/hostname is correct, and the port forwarded if necessary.

 #### Features
 - Modern UI (Android 4+ components)